October 2nd, 2012

 SA: So when was the last time you saw DB?

 EB: Oh, must be 53 years ago now.
 He died sadly.
 I remember it vividly.
 September 9th, 1965.

 SA: How did you find out about his death?

-EB: It had been reported that The CWS has been found completely abandoned off the coast of Argentina.
-No bodies, no missing life boats, nothing.
-My brother being The Captain and both of our parents being dead; I received the call of his death.
+EB: It had been reported that The CWS had been found completely abandoned off the coast of Argentina.
+No bodies, no missing lifeboats, nothing.
+My brother being The Captain, and both of our parents being dead, I received the call of his death.
 It was a very sad day for me.
 He just never knew how to stop it.

 SA: Stop what?

 EB: The thing that got rid of them all.
 They should have just stayed in their rooms.
 It would have been better for everyone.
 He wouldn’t have felt so guilty, I’d imagine.
 It wasn’t his fault, though.